Taxation 101

 Companies and individuals must pay a certain amount of tax to the government each year.
 Keep in mind that every dollar you pay in taxes was first earned as income.
 Most taxes fall into one of three categories: taxes on your income, taxes on your purchases, and taxes on your assets.
 The point of collection, or when you make your tax payment, is one of the key distinctions between the various tax kinds given below.

-Personal taxes (Income tax)
+Personal tax (Income tax)

 Individual income taxes (or personal income taxes) are levied on earnings, salaries, investments, or other sources of income earned by an individual or household.
 Many individual income taxes are “progressive,” which means that the tax rate rises as the taxpayer’s